belushkin/IBM/README.md

 All those technologies makes available to use different approaches for estimating of quality of wine.

-# The results pof the work:
+# The results of the work:

 ## SystemML (LogisticRegression):
 Here I used SystemML framework together with Pandas dataframe.
 As a